Open-World Distributed Robot Self-Localization with Transferable Visual Vocabulary and Both Absolute and Relative Features: Approach

-Specifically, in our approach, the semantic labels output by a semantic segmentation network \cite{chen2018encoder} were re-categorized into seven different semantic category IDs: ``sky," ``tree," ``building," ``pole," ``road," ``traffic sign," and ``the others" which respectively correspond to the labels \{``sky"\}, \{``vegetation"\}, \{``building"\}, \{``pole"\}, \{``road," ``sidewalk"\}, \{``traffic-light," ``traffic-sign"\}, and \{``person," ``rider," ``car," ``truck," ``bus," ``train," ``motorcycle," ``bicycle," ``wall," ``fence," ``terrain"\} in the original label space.
-The location of the region center was quantized by a 3$\times$3 regular grid into nine ``bearing" category IDs.
-The region size was quantized into three ``range" category IDs: ``short distance (larger than 150 K pixels)," ``medium distance (50 K-150 K pixels)," and ``long distance (smaller than 50 K)" for 616$\times$808 image.
-Finally, these semantic, bearing and range category IDs are combined to obtain a 189-dim 1-hot vector as the node descriptor.
+Specifically, our approach involves re-categorizing the semantic labels output by a semantic segmentation network \cite{chen2018encoder} into seven distinct semantic category IDs: "sky," "tree," "building," "pole," "road," "traffic sign," and "the others."
+These correspond to the original labels \{``sky"\}, \{``vegetation"\}, \{``building"\}, \{``pole"\}, \{``road," ``sidewalk"\}, \{``traffic-light," ``traffic-sign"\}, and \{``person," ``rider," ``car," ``truck," ``bus," ``train," ``motorcycle," ``bicycle," ``wall," ``fence," ``terrain"\}.
+The center location of each region was quantized into nine "bearing" category IDs using a 3$\times$3 regular grid.
+The region size was quantized into three "range" category IDs: "short distance" (larger than 150 K pixels), "medium distance" (50 K-150 K pixels), and "long distance" (smaller than 50 K pixels) for a 616$\times$808 image.
+Finally, these semantic, bearing, and range category IDs are combined to form a 189-dimensional one-hot vector as the node descriptor.